kyopark2014/aws-assignment/README.md

-# The e-commerce architecture for Octank based on microservice
+# AWS Assignment for Solutions Architect

 It is an assignment as a part of aws application.
 I will share this in order to help someone who want to appliy Amazon Web Service as a solutions architect.

 ## The e-commerce architecture for Octank based on microservice